Costa Rica Revealed

 FOOD Costa Rican food is relatively bland by comparrison to international standards and flavors, as in Italian and Mexican.
 Most Costa Ricans do not like a lot of hot spice in their food.
 However, most original recipes are wholesome and nutricious.
 Rum cakes, made with local Costa Rican rum, have recently been introduced, in addition to the traditional Costa Rican cakes, but they are more popular with tourists, than the ticos.

 TOURISM: Tourism ranks second in revenue generating for Costa Rica.
 The country has not been overdeveloped with mega resorts and volume group travel.
 Hotels and resorts outside the capital city of San Jose are small, which limits the number of travelers coming into the country; therefore, beaches, parks, nature preserves and rivers are not taken over by tourists.
+In the last few years, though, several big chain hotels have moved into the Guanacaste / Gold Coast area with one having 400 rooms.
+Still, most new hotels and eco-lodges are small.
+Rely on a experienced vacation planner like Costa Rican Trails to find the right eco-accommodations for the "sustainable" traveler.
+In fact, a partner of Costa Rican Trails was recently appointed to the position of Minister of Tourism, and intends to stress sustainable eco Costa Rica travel.

 Deep water fishing on the Pacific and Tarpon/Snook fishing on the Atlantic are world class.
 River rafting class 1 to the exhilarating rapids is a favorite here.
 Lake Arenal is referred to as have the number 1 wind surfing conditions in the World.
 Snorkeling and diving are fast becoming popular on both coasts.